IRS is refunding $1.2 billion – who qualifies and when payments will happen

 “Penalty relief is a complex issue for the IRS to administer,” said IRS Commissioner Chuck Rettig.
 “We’ve been working on this initiative for months following concerns we’ve heard from taxpayers, the tax community and others, including Congress.
 This is another major step to help taxpayers, and we encourage those affected by this to review the guidelines.”

 Other penalties, such as failure to pay a penalty, won’t be refunded.
-You can see the full list here.
+For a full list of specifics, click here.

 Why is the IRS doing this?

-The IRS says the $1.2 billion in refunds goes to helping “struggling taxpayers” who were affected during the COVID-19 pandemic.
+The IRS says the $1.2 billion in refunds will help “struggling taxpayers” who were affected during the COVID-19 pandemic.

 “Throughout the pandemic, the IRS has worked hard to support the nation and provide relief to people in many different ways,” said Rettig.
 “The penalty relief issued today is yet another way the agency is supporting people during this unprecedented time.
 This penalty relief will be automatic for people or businesses who qualify; there’s no need to call.”